-It is a run time error if S does not declare or import a top-level function main.
-It is a static warning if main has more than two required parameters.
+It is a run time error if S does not declare or export either:

+- A top-level function named main, or - A top-level getter named main that returns a function.

 Note that if main requires more than two arguments, a run time error will occur.